dotenv-linter/dotenv-linter/README.md

 ### Ending Blank Line (will be available in [v2.0.0](https://github.com/dotenv-linter/dotenv-linter/issues/172))

-Detects if a file doesn't have a blank line at the end.
+Detects if a file doesn't have a blank line at the end:

 ```env
 ❌Wrong